oiiio/red-army/README.md

 # red-army
-Quick conceptualization of agent team meant for red teaming SCADA systems with defensive agents (although probably more generalizable and will feature prompt-based goal creation).
-In particular, I want to test their effectiveness at creating problems between data handoffs.
+Quick conceptualization of agent team meant for red teaming SCADA systems with defensive monitors ("agents").
+Uses LLMS, RAG, MITRE ATT&CK mapping,

 There are probably terrible race conditions related to how we are handling states